BLOG

 IT and Software Development

 Bitkom's 2025 IT labour market study confirmed 109,000 open IT positions in Germany despite broader economic headwinds, with 85% of companies reporting an insufficient supply of IT specialists and an average vacancy duration of 7.7 months.
-This persistent structural shortage spans software development, cloud engineering, data analytics, and enterprise architecture, making IT and software development consistently among the most in demand jobs in Germany year on year.
+This persistent structural shortage spans software development, cloud engineering, data analytics, and enterprise architecture, making IT and software development consistently among the most in-demand jobs in Germany year on year.
 The sector added 11,000 net new jobs in 2025 despite economic stagnation, and 79% of companies expect the IT shortage to worsen further.

 Germany's regulatory and digital transformation agenda is multiplying the sources of demand.
 The EU AI Act's Article 4 AI literacy obligation entered application in February 2025, creating mandatory requirements for organisations deploying AI systems to train and certify staff.
 Simultaneously, the NIS2/BSIG Implementation Act, which took effect in December 2025, expanded cybersecurity obligations across approximately 29,000 German organisations, each requiring IT professionals to implement and maintain compliance systems.
 Germany's Digital Strategy 2025 and the BMBF National Education Platform (EUR 630 million) further cement the structural investment in digital skills.